danvk/catskills/_posts/2024-06-10-alex-halcott.md

 ![In the woods]({{site.baseurl}}/assets/2024-06-10-alex-halcott/IMG_7472-in-the-woods.jpeg)

 We passed through the giant Hemlock grove that I remembered and continued to hear huge numbers of birds.
 It felt like early spring: cool weather and singing birds.
-We heard lots of Red-eyed Vireos, Indigo Buntings, Ovenbirds, Blackburnian Warblers, Hermit Thrush and Swainson's Thrush.
+We heard lots of Red-eyed Vireos, Indigo Buntings, Ovenbirds, Blackburnian Warblers, Hermit Thrush, Swainson's Thrush, and Veery.
 We saw a Blue-headed Vireo and a pair of American Redstarts.
 We heard a Rose-breasted Grosbeak but didn't see it on the hike.

 ![Amongst the Nettles]({{site.baseurl}}/assets/2024-06-10-alex-halcott/IMG_7473-amongst-nettles.jpeg)